FAIRChemistry/MTPHandler/docs/usage.md

 - `name`: An optional name for the EnzymeML document.
 If not provided, the name of the assay is used.
 - `wells_with_protein_only`: If set to `True`, only wells containing one or more proteins and the `detected_molecule` are included in the EnzymeML document.
 Default is `False`.
 - `well_ids`: Optionally, only a subset of wells can be included in the EnzymeML document by providing a list of well IDs.
 This enables for instance to create four separate EnzymeML documents for each of the assayed enzymes in this scenario.
-- to_concentration: If set to `True`, the measured signals are converted to concentrations using definde calibration models.
+- to_concentration: If set to `True`, the measured signals are converted to concentrations using defined calibration models.
 Default is `False`.
 Otherwise the measured signals are included in the EnzymeML document.
 - `extrapolate`: If set to `True`, the calibration model is used to extrapolate the concentration of the detected molecule in wells where the signal was below or above the detection limit.
 Default is `False`.
 - `wavelegth`: The wavelength at which the measurements were taken.
 If only one wavelength was measured, the `wavelength` argument is optional.
 If multiple wavelengths were measured, the `wavelength` argument is required.